Adrinavapau/Correction-Tool/README.md

 If you **do not** use the `-c` option, the script will generate **two output files**, but **not the bins**:

 - `summary.csv`: Contains the count of methylated motifs per contig.
-- `result.csv`: Contains the total count of each motif per contig.
+- `resultados.csv`: Contains the total count of each motif per contig.

 These files are essential for **manual clustering**, which is **strongly recommended** because methylation patterns vary widely between datasets.
 Default parameters may lead to incorrect or suboptimal bin clustering.